tess-st/shinyBMR/README.md

 ![alt_text](pics/I_2_4_BMR_Overview_BestMod.PNG "BMR Overview-Best Model")
 ![alt_text](pics/I_2_4_BMR_Overview_BestMod_Plot.PNG "BMR Overview-Best Model")

 Elsewise, in case the BMR data set contains more then one performance measure a different analysis page will be provided.
 Routines to select and visualize the maxima for a given strict partial order are shown.
 This especially includes the computation of the so called Pareto frontier, also known as (Top-k) Skyline operator.
+These functionalities can be found in the [rPref](https://cran.r-project.org/web/packages/rPref/rPref.pdf) package.

 Definition of a Pareto frontier: 'A set of nondominated solutions, being chosen as optimal, if no objective can be improved without sacrificing at least one other objective.
 On the other hand a solution x* is referred to as dominated by another solution x if, and only if, x is equally good or better than x* with respect to all objectives.'